Declining fortunes of Yellowstone’s migratory elk

 Are human choices redefining the fitness of an ancient survival strategy?

-In a Forum edited by Marco Festa-Bianchet (Université de Sherbrooke, Québec), five working groups of ecologists commented on the data, praising Middleton et al’s work, but, in some cases, challenging their interpretation.
+In a Forum edited by Marco Festa-Bianchet, of the Université de Sherbrooke, Québec, five working groups of ecologists commented on the data, praising Middleton and colleagues’ work, but, in some cases, challenging their interpretation.
 Middleton and colleagues addressed the commentary in a rebuttal.